natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-07-j-donovan-storekeeper-okarito-new-zealand.md

 description: A reflection on Keri Hulme's novel _The Bone People_ and its connection to the Westland coast of New Zealand, explored through Google Street View.
 emoji: 🏞️
 tags:
+  - 🌍 Culture
-  - 🌲 forests
+  - 📖 Books
-  - 🏬 general stores
+  - 🏞️ National Parks
-  - 📚 literature
+  - 📍 Travel
 haiku: |
   Ferns whisper secrets,
   Westland's shores cradle stories,